And3y/Bike-to-the-Moon/README.md

 # Journey to the Moon

-A speedometer created with an Arduino to measure distance traveled
+A speedometer created with an Arduino to measure distance traveled, and display the distance on a webpage.